RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 ### ABI

-An ABI (Application Binary Interface) outlines an interface without including function bodies.
+An ABI (Application Binary Interface) outlines an interface for the contract without including the actual function implementation.
 A contract must define or import an ABI declaration and implement it.
-It is best practice to define the ABI in a separate library and import it into the contract.
+Best practice is to define the ABI in a separate library and import it into the contract.
 This allows others to import and use the ABI in their scripts to interact with the contract.

-Following the ABI in the `main.sw` file is the implementation of the ABI, where the functions defined in the ABI are actually written.
+After importing or declaring the ABI in the `main.sw` file, the contract's functions, as defined in the ABI, are implemented.

 # Token Track Contract

-This section guides us on how to write a contract for Token Track using the Fuel network with Sway.
+This section guides us on how to write a contract for Token Track Project using the Fuel network with Sway.
 Here, we will create a fungible token that includes several key functionalities necessary for managing a digital currency:

 - **Minting**: Generate and add new tokens to the circulation.